Jai-JAP/tabby-arm-builds/README.md

 # tabby-arm-builds
 https://github.com/Eugeny/tabby

-Finished builds for the latest Tabby version are on the [Releases](https://github.com/Jai-JAP/tabby-arm-builds/releases) page.
+Finished builds are available on the [Releases](https://github.com/Jai-JAP/tabby-arm-builds/releases) page.

+Latest Tabby releases are automatically compiled for armv7l/arm64 using Github workflows.

 ## To compile Tabby on arm linux:
 ```